mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 ## single crate into three crates

 At the end of the previous post, the ray tracer was implemented in a single binary crate.
-To re-use that code for a WebAssemebly target as well, the first thing I did was move the ray tracing code into a library crate.
+To re-use that code for a WebAssembly target as well, the first thing I did was move the ray tracing code into a library crate.

 The original binary crate then imported the library crate, so the ray tracer can still be run on the command line.
 I created a third crate, `wasm`, with wasm-pack.
-This one also imports the library crate, does some small amount of extra work to make the ray tracing output consumable by WebAssemebly, and exports that function to wasm with `#[wasm_bindgen]`.
+This one also imports the library crate, does some small amount of extra work to make the ray tracing output consumable by WebAssembly, and exports that function to wasm with `#[wasm_bindgen]`.

 The extra work in question was a simple change in output format.
 The ray tracer's `render` function returns a `Vec<Vec3<f64>>`, or in plain English, an array of RGB color objects with 64-bit precision.
 Two of the types, `Vec` and `f64`, are core Rust types, which wasm-bindgen knows how to pass to JS.  `Vec3` is a custom type I wrote for the ray tracer.
-As a result, the first error I encountered had to do with wasm-bindgen rejecting `Vec3` as an unkonwn type, since it had no idea how to convert it into JS.
+As a result, the first error I encountered had to do with wasm-bindgen rejecting `Vec3` as an unknown type, since it had no idea how to convert it into JS.
 Makes sense!
 Now, it's absolutely possible to teach wasm-bindgen how to convert custom types into JS, but I was in a hurry to get things running, so I took the easy way out and simply flattened the `Vec<Vec3<f64>>` into a `Vec<f64>`, taking my custom type out of the equation.
 This involved copying data, which I was concerned would impact performance, and while it's certainly inefficient, it was fully eclipsed by other performance bottlenecks, so I'm glad I didn't spend type pre-optimizing it.

-With those changes, I had a working WebAssemebly module!
+With those changes, I had a working WebAssembly module!

 ![](screenshots/first-wasm-render.png)

 ## Performance

-Initially, the performance of the WebAssemebly module seemed pretty good.
+Initially, the performance of the WebAssembly module seemed pretty good.
 The quality settings were at rock bottom to make the edit/save/refresh/observe loop tighter.
 Once I turned the quality settings back up to their defaults, I was stunned.
 The performance was awful.
-The WebAssemebly module ran **12x** slower than the native binary.
+The WebAssembly module ran **12x** slower than the native binary.
 Under some conditions, I even saw it degrade to **60x** native speed.
-I won't leave anyone in suspense though, the WebAssemebly execution speed was not the cause of the slowdown.
-WebAssemebly is very fast.
+I won't leave anyone in suspense though, the WebAssembly execution speed was not the cause of the slowdown.
+WebAssembly is very fast.

 Below I'll go into why the performance was so poor initially, where the bottlenecks were, and how I corrected them.

 ### Mangle shmangle

-The first test I ran was a performance profile in Chrome devtools, which generates an interactive flame chart for JS and WebAssemebly.
+The first test I ran was a performance profile in Chrome devtools, which generates an interactive flame chart for JS and WebAssembly.
 The initial results were... unhelpful.

 ![screenshot of the mangled names](screenshots/profile-mangled-names.png)